MAINE EDUCATION ASSOCIATION RETIRED

 STATE-WIDE FOOD PANTRIES

-The Good Sheperd Food Bank has a list and link to a map of state-wide food pantries here.
+The Good Shepherd Food Bank has a list and link to a map of state-wide food pantries here.
 You can also find the location of nearby food pantries in your community by calling your town office.

 CDC Covid-19 page HERE